Hit the reset button and nourish your gut with this miso soba noodle soup flavored with ginger and filled with bok choy, carrots, and mushrooms.

 Happy New Year!
 I hope you were able to take some time off over the holidays to spend time with friends and family.
 Did you make any resolutions for the new year?
-Umm….
-I never do!
-However, if eating healthier in 2017 is on your mind, you’ve come to the right place. 😉 This miso soba noodle soup is a great way to ease back into a healthy routine after the holidays or if you wanted to experiment with a new cuisine.
+If eating healthier is on your mind, you’ve come to the right place. 😉 This miso soba noodle soup is a great way to ease back into a healthy routine after the holidays or if you wanted to experiment with a new cuisine.

 This soup comes together quickly in just one pot so it can easily become a weeknight staple.
 I added carrots, bok choy, and enoki mushrooms (aren’t they cute!) to mine.
 However, you can easily substitute other vegetables you have on hand instead like spinach, kale, peppers, and shiitake or button mushrooms.